 Massachusetts Turnpike Authority.
 On June 24, 2009, Standard & Poor's downgraded Ambac's insurer financial strength rating below the threshold at which UBS AG (UBS) asserts it is entitled to provide a notice of potential termination of its swap agreements with the Authority.
 UBS provided notice on June 24, 2009 of an asserted termination event.
-Under the swap agreements, upon valid notice of a termination event, the Turnpike Authority has 30 days (until July 24, 2009) either to provide alternate credit support that is acceptable to UBS, provide collateral essentially equal to the fair value of the swaps or obtain an "A" rating or better on all of the Turnpike Authority's underlying Metropolitan Highway System bonds.
-Failure to provide one of the three alternatives within the 30-day period following a valid notice of a termination event could result in the termination of the swaps by UBS, and thereby trigger termination payments to UBS, estimated to be approximately \$274 million as of July 9, 2009.
-If the Turnpike Authority failed to make any such termination payments to UBS, Ambac would be obligated to make the termination payments, and the Turnpike Authority would be obligated to reimburse Ambac.
-A Commonwealth guaranty of the Turnpike's swap obligations, if acceptable to UBS, would constitute alternate credit support under the swaps, but the Commonwealth requires legislation to enter into such a guaranty.
-Previous legislation renewing the Commonwealth's authority to guarantee the Turnpike Authority's swap obligations, which was approved by the Governor on April 24, 2009, expired on June 30, 2009.
-The Governor is in discussions with legislative leaders about the possibility of renewing the Commonwealth's authority to provide such a guaranty through new legislation.
+Under the swap agreements, upon valid notice of a termination event, the Turnpike Authority had 30 days (until July 24, 2009) either to provide alternate credit support that is acceptable to UBS, provide collateral essentially equal to the fair value of the swaps or obtain an "A" rating or better on all of the Turnpike Authority's underlying Metropolitan Highway System bonds.
+Prior to the 30-day deadline, the Turnpike Authority obtained sufficiently high ratings on its underlying subordinated MHS bonds to cure the asserted termination events with respect to four of the five UBS swaps.
+With respect to the remaining swap, UBS and the Turnpike Authority agreed to extend the deadline to September 11, 2009.
+Failure to provide one of the three alternatives with respect to the remaining swap could result in the termination of the swap by UBS, and thereby trigger a termination payment to UBS, estimated to be approximately \$60 million as of August 21, 2009.
+If the Turnpike Authority failed to make any such termination payment to UBS, Ambac would be obligated to make the termination payment, and the Turnpike Authority would be obligated to reimburse Ambac.
+A Commonwealth guaranty of the Turnpike's swap obligation, if acceptable to UBS, would constitute alternate credit support under the swap.
+On July 20, 2009 the Governor approved legislation reinstating the guaranty authorization that had lapsed on June 30, 2009 and extended it until November 1, 2009.
 See the March Information Statement under the heading "LONG-TERM LIABILITIES - Contingent Liabilities; Massachusetts Turnpike Authority."